canonical/microceph/docs/tutorial/single-node.rst

 .. warning::

-   While loop files provide a convenient way to quickly set up small test and development clusters, for production deployments it is **strongly** recommended to use dedicated block devices for safety and performance reasons.
+   While loop files offer a convenient way for setting up small test and development clusters, it is **strongly** recommended to utilize dedicated block devices in production environments for enhanced safety and performance.
+Utilizing loop files involves extra overhead compared to physical block devices, leading to a performance penalty.
+From a safety perspective, if multiple file-backed OSDs are housed on the same disk, any malfunctions on that disk will simultaneously affect all those OSDs, essentially causing them to share a common failure domain.

 Recheck status: